1995 Anderson Hills tornado: Madison County

 The tornado crossed into Madison County around 5:50 p.m. on Love Branch Road, just north of the Yarbrough Road intersection.
 It continued an east-northeasterly path across Carroll Road, Old Railroad Bed Road, and Wall Triana Highway, crossing just south of Harvest Elementary School.
 At 5:52 p.m., Madison County Fire dispatch reported that the tornado was on the ground near Harvest.
 The now violent tornado moved directly into Harvest and crossed Fords Chapel Road before taking a direct hit on the Anderson Hills subdivision along SR 53.
 At this point, the tornado was at F4 intensity and the subsequent survey would also reveal evidence of it having multiple vortices.
 A total of 39 well-constructed houses in the subdivision sustained major damage, and 21 were destroyed.
 The Piggly Wiggly along SR 53 also received damage.
 At 5:54 p.m., the Madison County Sheriff's Department confirmed the tornado had crossed Old Railroad Bed Road and SR 53.
 As a result of these reports, tornado sirens were reactivated in Madison County one minute later.
 The tornado continued east-northeast making a glancing blow to the Huntsville Dragway before crossing Quarter Mountain Road and Bollweevil Lane on the northern face of Quarter Mountain.
 Next it crossed Hammond Lane (where it caused major damage to a few two story brick homes), Beaver Dam Road, Beaverdam Creek, and Pulaski Pike.
-It moved over Beaverdam Creek a second time at Mount Lebanon Road as it moved into the Meridianville area, then across Patterson Lane.
+It moved over Beaverdam Creek a second time at Mount Lebanon Road as it moved into the Meridianville area, then across Patterson Lane destroying one home and damaging several others.
 Shortly after 6:00 p.m., the tornado crossed US 231/431 at Steger Curve – around Brier Fork bridge.
 Here, substantial damage was done to a cotton gin and a large farm house was spun off its foundation.